Gurudatt007/Gurudatt007/README.md

 ## Hi there 👋

+I'm Gurudatt, a software engineer based in Boston, currently pursuing MS in Computer Science.

 <!--
 **Gurudatt007/Gurudatt007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.